michaeljsteel/NumBAT/docs/source/intro.rst

 Here we specify the precise mathematical problems been solved.
-For further details, see  the |NUMBAT| paper in the Journal of Lightwave Technolgoy at at `<https://dx.doi.org/10.1109/JLT.2019.2920844>`_.
+For further details, see  the |NUMBAT| paper in the Journal of Lightwave Technology at at `<https://dx.doi.org/10.1109/JLT.2019.2920844>`_.

 Electromagnetic modal problem